Avoid Capital Gains Tax in the UK: How Long Must You Live in Your Property?

 ● You may be absent for 36 months for some reason and move back immediately after the period.

 ● If you work in an overseas company, PRR considers an unlimited absence.
-You need to return unless you permanently settle there and sell the old property.
+You must return unless you permanently settle there and sell the old property.

 Does PRR apply to commercial property?

-No, this relief is not applicable for commercial properties.
+No, this relief does not apply to commercial properties.
 If you have a residential property, or more than one, you are eligible for PRR.

-If you’re using the whole or part of your dwelling to make a profit or use it exclusively for business, no relief is applicable on the capital gain tax.
+If you use the whole or part of your dwelling to make a profit or use it exclusively for business, no relief is applicable on the capital gain tax.

 Who is eligible for the Private Residence Relief?

-Individuals can qualify for PRR if they profit from selling their only primary residence.
+Individuals can qualify for Private Residence Relief – PRR if they profit from selling their only primary residence.

 You are also eligible for the relief if,